-JADE 7.0 and 7.1 use file-system cache for some things such as non-database files, but it is not as important as it was in JADE 6.3.
+Jade 7.0 and higher use file-system cache for some things such as non-database files, but it is not as important as it was in Jade 6.3.
 Each instance of the Windows operating system maintains a file-system cache.
-All JADE databases and other programs running on the server machine contend for space in this cache.
+All Jade databases and other programs running on the server machine contend for space in this cache.

-In JADE 6.3, file-system cache was the primary cache for persistent database objects.
-From JADE 7.0, the primary cache is the PDB disk cache.
+In Jade 6.3, file-system cache was the primary cache for persistent database objects.
+From Jade 7.0, the primary cache is the PDB disk cache.